bborghans/vglut-kinetic-models/parms_optimization/README.md

 **GA_genetic_algorithm/GA.py**

-Performs parameter optimization and limited result visualization for a kinetic model describing active transport by VGLUT1, for glutamate and aspartate substrate in parallel. the script optimizes model parameters using residual sum of squares.
-Results are saved using a version ID (e.g., `1234`), producing files like `1234GA_sym_output`, which is provided containing an optimized parameter set.
-Parameters corresponding to the best fit are saved whenever the generation number reaches a defined checkpoint (default: 500).
+Performs parameter optimization and limited result visualization for a kinetic model describing active transport by VGLUT1, for glutamate and aspartate substrate in parallel.

-If the script is restarted, it will overwrite the output file at the first checkpoint, using the most recent parameter set from the previous run.
+The script optimizes model parameters for the specified protein version using residual sum of squares.

 #### Inputs
 - Time course data are loaded from: `GlutWT_measurements.py` and `AspWT_measurements.py` The following experimental conditions were used for the recordings of the wild-type (WT) construct:
     ```
     The naming of each experimental condition is encoded as follows (refer to the manuscript for details):
-    Construct, internal [Cl], external [Cl], external pH, leak-subtracted version
+    Construct, conducted/internal anion, external [Cl], external pH, App (for application) when this condition activates current mid voltage pulse

     WT Glut dataset name: